 Your NAEA National Convention registration gives you access to hundreds of concurrent sessions presented by art education professionals from all over the world!
 Additionally, you can choose to enhance your experience by purchasing tickets for special workshops, events, and tours.

-Choose from Choose from more than 690 concurrent sessions that are included with your registration.
+Choose from more than 690 concurrent sessions that are included with your registration.

 No tickets or advance sign-up are required for concurrent sessions.
 They are open to all registered attendees.